ChrisGao001/flash_attention_inference/README.md

 - Hybrid Inference: Hybrid inference by prefill and decoding
 - ALiBi Inference: Attention with linear biases inference
 - Decoding Attention: Self MHA of decoding stage with CUDA core
+- Decoding Attention Int8 Per Head: Self MHA of decoding stage with CUDA core, and KV cache is quantized by int8 using Per Head method
-- Decoding Attention Int8: Self MHA of decoding stage with CUDA core, and KV cache is quantized by int8 using per head method
+- Decoding Attention Int8 Per Group: Self MHA of decoding stage with CUDA core, and KV cache is quantized by int8 using Per Group method
 - Decoding Attention FP8E5M2: Self MHA of decoding stage with CUDA core, and KV cache is quantized by FP8 with E5M2
 - Decoding Attention FP8E4M3: Self MHA of decoding stage with CUDA core, and KV cache is quantized by FP8 with E4M3